taituo/talktomegoose/docs/operations/single-vm-tmux.md

 - Commit messages follow `<Persona>: <concise message>`.
 - Pushes happen from Maverick or Goose after review.
 - Maintain access to simulation remote `git@github.com:taituo/talktomegoose_test.git`; tests will configure it automatically if reachable.
+- Inbox discipline: personas claim work in `handoffs/inbox.md`; Maverick controls the first commit on each new mission and directs the target branch.

 ## Failure Recovery
 - If a pane crashes, reattach with `tmux attach -t goose` and rerun the persona bootstrap: